mys-lang/mys/README.rst

 not much more.
 DO NOT USE, but instead help out designing and implementing missing features!

+Feel free to join the `Mys Discord server`_ if you have questions or suggestions, or simply want to know what is going on the the Mys community.

 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧
 🚧 🚧 🚧 🚧 🚧 🚧 🚧